bonsook/ycevo/cran-comments.md

 * Added references describing the methods in the description field of the DESCRIPTION file.

+* Added another vignette.

-In last version I have:
+In previous versions I have:

 * Explained acronym in the description text